ekrell/icore_website/news/icore_news_20230720.md

 #### Carly Stanton (July 14)

 [Carly Stanton](https://www.linkedin.com/in/carly-stanton-gisp-8363b252?original_referer=https%3A%2F%2Fwww.google.com%2F) is very much a member of iCORE, being a master's student under Dr. King.
 She successfuly defended a master's thesis in Computer Science.
+She doesn't attend enough of iCORE's fun events, but to be fair she has a real job: GIS Consultant at FACTOR, INC.

 ![Carly's defense](../img/carly_defense.jpeg)